wyattearp/2015_ransomware_writeup/readme.md

     virus is NOT self-replicating, and sends ONLY the public key to the victim virus is self-replicating, and the private key is included in this base32-encoded blob that the user inputs. if wyatt can access the payload, i'd love to reverse the block that prints this "public key" to see how it's made.

+The following files were found in C:/Users/Main/AppData/Local/Temp/ and they appear to the actual files we're interested in:

+    4ff7a6a944aace86a2534354f67601a73851f3333b99256d5a3d27d5b4a54780  jwmbmfl.exe
+    aec4b4872e0a060c9f67f1fc637f54a2a338bf925ea2df9af9748c5e736795fc  update.exe

+Virus total provides us info for [update.exe](https://www.virustotal.com/en/file/aec4b4872e0a060c9f67f1fc637f54a2a338bf925ea2df9af9748c5e736795fc/analysis/) that appears to make sense.
+One of the first hits is **Crypt3.BVYS**

+Opening the binary in IDA reveals about what you'd expect, packed all over the place LZMA code.